 The Citizen Science Soil Health Project: Does providing annual soil health testing, education and team-building lead to broader adoption of practices which improve soil health?
 Soil health tests and biological assessments of soil function are not readily adopted by Colorado Front Range growers to change management.
 Front Range growers are familiar with the concept of “soil health”, but few have implemented soil health practices due to challenging agricultural conditions: a short growing season, high altitude, lack of late season or firm water, poor/alkaline/depleted native soils (1), and high weed pressure.
 Our Front Range conundrum is that while improving soil health will mitigate many of these challenges, these same challenges make improving soil health difficult to accomplish.
-The Citizen Science Soil Health Project is a grower-driven project which will use the collective knowledge of the diverse participating growers to apply local solutions to our soil health implementation conundrum.
-The project will provide soil health tests and annual soil health scores for each participating grower, using the Haney/Phospho-Lipid Fatty Acid (PLFA) soil tests from Ward Labs.
-During the first 3 years of our project, which are encompassed within this grant request, and continuing for 7 more years after that, participating growers will try to improve their soil health scores through management actions which align with their operation.
-Annual questionnaires, meetings and classes will encourage team-building, collaboration and information sharing among participating growers.
-Growers will make key project decisions such as their own soil management choices, timing and location of their own soil testing, the project’s class content, outreach and final report format.
-Growers will be encouraged to act like scientists: decide what questions they want their soil tests to answer, document what they are doing, understand what their test results mean, change their management based on test results, and track their data to assess management decisions.
+The Citizen Science Soil Health Project is a grower-driven project which uses the collective knowledge of the diverse participating growers to apply local solutions to our soil health implementation conundrum.
+The project provides soil health tests and annual soil health scores for each participating grower, using the Haney/Phospho-Lipid Fatty Acid (PLFA) soil tests from Regen Ag Labs.
+During the first 3 years of our project, which are encompassed within this grant request, and continuing for 7 more years after that, participating growers try to improve their soil health scores through management actions which align with their operation.
+Annual questionnaires, meetings and classes encourage team-building, collaboration and information sharing among participating growers.
+Growers make key project decisions such as their own soil management choices, timing and location of their own soil testing, and the project’s class content.
+Growers are encouraged to act like scientists: decide what questions they want their soil tests to answer, document what they are doing, understand what their test results mean, change their management based on test results, and track their data to assess management decisions.

 - Increase knowledge about soil health and use of soil health tests by Front Range growers.